 Discussion

 In Experiment 2 we tested recognition using a segmentation task.
-Thus recognition of the words trained through the book reading required that the infants be able to identify these words when they were embedded in new passages.
+Thus recognition of the words trained through the book reading required that the infants be able to identify these words when they were embedded medially in new passages.
 When tested using this task, irrespective of whether they had been trained with them in the book reading in isolation or in sentences, children failed to recognise the trained words, judging by their failure to look longer in response to either passage.
-This provides evidence to counter a possible objection to the findings of Experiment 1, that those findings simply reflected the match in presentation mode between training and test.
-In Experiment 2 we find no advantage for words both trained and tested in sentences over those trained in isolation and tested in passages.
-We can therefore conclude that the advantage for words presented in isolation over those presented in sentences in Experiment 1 was indeed based on better word-form recognition rather than the match between conditions at training and test.
-We also find no evidence that number of readings had any effect on the ability to recognise and segment the words, which makes us more confident that the finding of a negative correlation in Experiment 1 must be spurious.
+In Experiment 2, when testing is done with passages, we find no advantage for words trained in isolation over those trained in sentences.
+This suggests the limits to the advantage of hearing words in isolation over hearing them sentence-finally: The newly learned words do not provide any evident advantage when they are encountered medially in passages.

 General discussion

 We carried out two experiments to assess the relative memorability for infants of new words (uncommon animal names) heard in isolation as compared with sentence-finally.
 The words were presented at home, at comparable frequencies, in a routine book-reading situation; we tested the infants after three weeks of exposure to those names.
 The results of the first experiment are clear: Isolated words may be infrequent, but when they occur, they are more memorable than words presented in running speech, even when those occur in pre-pausal position.
-The second experiment validated the results of the first by demonstrating that matching of conditions between training and test could not account for those results.
+However, the second experiment demonstrated the limits of that learning, in that neither words heard in isolation nor words heard sentence-finally were recognised when tested medially in passages.

 Why, then, did the participants in Experiment 2 not show recognition for the words heard in isolation in the book-reading when tested with passages?
 Why is the advantage for presentation in isolation seen in Experiment 1 not seen again in Experiment 2?
-We suggest that embedding a word in longer stretches of speech in training makes it more difficult to remember that word later, at test (whether in isolation or embedded in a passage); similarly, however, it is also more difficult, at test, to recognise a familiar word embedded in longer stretches of speech than when it is presented in a word list.
+We suggest that embedding a word, even sentence-finally, in longer stretches of speech in training makes it more difficult to remember that word later, at test (whether in isolation or embedded in a passage); similarly, however, it is also more difficult, at test, to recognise a familiar word embedded in longer stretches of speech than when it is presented in a word list.
 Put simply, whether under natural or experimental conditions, both the learning or training process and the access to recently learned forms are likely to be more successful in the case of isolated words than of words embedded in running speech.
 Indeed, when tested on recognition of words likely to be familiar from everyday life, without training in the lab, British infants show recognition at 11 months when tested with isolated word lists (Vihman et al., 2004) but only at 12 months when tested on those same words in passages (DePaolis, Vihman & Keren-Portnoy, 2014).
+We do not have direct evidence to answer the key question as to how words learned in isolation begin to be recognised in running speech.
+Based on DePaolis et al. (2014), however, we assume that considerably more exposure, with more repeated experiences with any given word, are needed to ensure success in this more difficult task.